atsheehan/curriculum/exercises/ruby/iteration_and_arrays/uniques/README.md

-### Iteration & Arrays - Green Level
+# Unique Elements

-## UNIQUE ELEMENTS
+## Instructions

-### CHALLENGE DESCRIPTION

 You are given a sorted list of numbers with duplicates.
 Print out the sorted list with duplicates removed.
-You are not allowed to use the uniq method!
+You are not allowed to use the `uniq` method!

 INPUT SAMPLE: